pantheon-systems/documentation/source/_docs/eu-region.md

 ## Frequently Asked Questions
 ### Can I use the EU region for an existing site?
-Yes, however you must migrate your existing site a new Site Dashboard configured for the EU region.
+Yes, however you must migrate your existing site to a new Site Dashboard that was configured for the EU region during creation (as described [above](#create-a-new-site-required)).

 Contact your account owner or our [Sales team](https://pantheon.io/contact-us){.external} to learn about Pantheon's migration services or review [relaunch procedure](/docs/relaunch/) for steps on how to migrate the site yourself.

 ## Coming Soon